dojot/docs/source/components-and-apis.rst

 Dojot also has several libraries used in their own components.
 These libraries are listed below:

-.. list-table:: Libraries Componentes by Language
+.. list-table:: Component Libraries by Language
    :header-rows: 1

    * - Components